MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/test-single-sign-on.md

 - MET150
 - MOE150
 ms.assetid: a220c1bf-7cee-448a-90a3-310284d03e81
-description: "Reduce the number of times your Windows 10 users are prompted to sign in to Microsoft Search in Bing and Office 365"
+description: "Reduce the number of times your Windows 10 users are prompted to sign in to Microsoft Search and Office 365"
 ---

 # Test single sign-on